blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 Your new chain can receive the same security of the Bitcoin hash rate with a simple service from our KMD notary nodes, called "delayed Proof of Work" (dPoW).

 There are two aspects to the cost for dPoW services.
 The first comes from the cost of making records in your asset chain's database, and in the records of the KMD main chain.
-These records are called "notarizations," and the Komodo software automatically knows how to create and track them once you are connected to our services.
+These records are called "notarizations."

 Notarizations are performed as transactions on your blockchain and on the main KMD blockchain.
 The transactions have messages included inside that indicate the most recent and secure state of your asset chain.
 Your blockchain will know how to recognize and rely on notarizations automatically.
 Every ten to twenty minutes, all of the information in the KMD chain (including your asset chain's history) is hashed and inserted into the BTC blockchain.
-Once your information is pushed into BTC, your blockchain will consider all notarized information completely settled and immutable; only the recent, un-notarized transactions are still relying on your asset chain's consensus mechanism (which can be PoW, PoS, or a hybrid of both).
+Once your information is pushed into BTC, your blockchain will consider all notarized information completely settled and immutable; only the recent, un-notarized transactions are still relying on your asset chain's raw consensus mechanism (===link=== click here to learn more about the types of consensus mechanisms you can choose on a KMD asset chain).
 Thus, your asset chain will have all the power of Bitcoin securing your blockchain's history.

 As the notarizations are transactions, they have a cost to perform, and this cost is covered by the asset-chain developer.
 Over the course of a year, the cost for performing these transactions is 300 KMD, and 800 of your asset chain's coins.